StackVista/stackstate-docs/use/security/k8s-ingestion-api-keys.md

 ### Create Ingestion API Keys

-To create a Key in your instance of Rancher Observability, you can use the `sts` CLI.
+To create a Key in your instance of SUSE Observability, you can use the `sts` CLI.

 ```sh
 > sts ingestion-api-key create --name {NAME}